peterhinch/micropython-samples/fastbuild/README.md

 `pyboard.py` module in the source tree to execute scripts on the attached board.

+21st Oct 2019
+Script modified to ignore the new FROZEN_MANIFEST system.
+It continues to work without needing any change to the file layout.
+When some docs for the manifest appear I will amend the script and this doc.

 ###### [Main README](../README.md)

 ### Optional Edits

 In the `buildpyb` script you may wish to edit the `-j 8` argument to `make`.
 This radically speeds build on a multi core PC.
 Empirically 8 gave the fastest build on my Core i7 4/8 core laptop: adjust to suit your PC.
-You may also want to remove the call to `rshell` if you don't plan on using it.

 This script defaults to a frozen modules directory `stmhal/modules`.
 This may be overridden by creating an environment variable FROZEN_DIR: a recent update